alibabacloud-howto/apsara-video-live-demo/README.md

 4. When Alice's web browser receives the response containing the ports and IP address of the `Transcoding server`, it sends a requests to Janus to let it forward the RTP stream to this destination.
-5. Once Janus is successfully sending the RTP stream to the `Transcoding server`, Alice's web browser sends a request to `Transcoding server` (relayed via the web app server) in order to start transcoding the audio + video stream to Apsara Video Live via the RTMP protocol.
+5. Once Janus is successfully sending the RTP stream to the `Transcoding server`, Alice's web browser sends a request to the `Transcoding server` (relayed via the web app server) in order to start transcoding the audio + video stream to Apsara Video Live via the RTMP protocol.
 6. Another user, Bob, wants to watch Alice's stream.
 With his web browser he navigates to the `HomePage` where he can have a list of all streams currently sent to Apsara Video Live (the web app server obtains this list of streams by contacting Apsara Video Live via the [Apsara Video Live SDK](https://github.com/aliyun/aliyun-openapi-java-sdk/tree/master/aliyun-java-sdk-live)).
-   Bob then clicks on Alice's stream and navigates to the `WatchPage`.
+   Bob then selects Alice's stream and navigates to the `WatchPage`.
 7. Bob's web browser establishes a connection with Apsara Video Live via HTTP in order to receive audio and video stream in the [FLV format](https://en.wikipedia.org/wiki/Flash_Video) (the web application uses [Flv.js](https://github.com/Bilibili/flv.js/) to decode the stream in Javascript).